tum-ens/pyGRETA/doc/user_manual.rst

 Stratified time series
 ^^^^^^^^^^^^^^^^^^^^^
-Part of the :mod:`time_series` module, the :mod:`time_series.generate_stratified_tiemseries` function reads the regression coefficients and the generated time series, and combines them into user-defined *modes* (combinations of quantiles) and *combos* (combinations hub height or orientations settings).
+Part of the :mod:`lib.time_series` module, the :mod:`lib.time_series.generate_stratified_tiemseries` function reads the regression coefficients and the generated time series, and combines them into user-defined *modes* (combinations of quantiles) and *combos* (combinations hub height or orientations settings).

 Example: